Chandra-MARX/marxs/docs/conventions.rst

 =================
 Marxs employs a cartesian coordinate system.
-All optical elements can be freely placed at any position and any angle in this space, but we recommend the following conventions for simplicity (examples and predefined missions in this pckage follow those conventions as far as possible):
+All optical elements can be freely placed at any position and any angle in this space, but we recommend the following conventions for simplicity (examples and predefined missions in this package follow those conventions as far as possible):

 - The optical axis of the telescope coincides with the x-axis.
 A source on the optical axis is at :math:`x=+\infty` and photons travel towards the origin.
-- The origin of the coordiante system is at the telescope focus.
+- The origin of the coordinate system is at the telescope focus.
 - The y-axis coincides with the dispersion direction of gratings.

 Marxs uses `homogeneous coordinates <https://en.wikipedia.org/wiki/Homogeneous_coordinates>`_, which describe position and direction in a 4 dimensional coordinate space, for example :math:`[3, 0, 0, 1]` describes a point at x=3, y=0 and z=0; :math:`[3, 0, 0, 0]` describes the
 vector from the origin to that point.
-Homogeneous coordinates have one important advantage compared with a normal 3-d description of euklidean space: In homogenous coordinates, rotation, zoom, and translations together can be described by a :math:`[4, 4]` matrix and several of these operations can be chained simply by multiplying the matrices.
+Homogeneous coordinates have one important advantage compared with a normal 3-d description of Euklidean space: In homogeneous coordinates, rotation, zoom, and translations together can be described by a :math:`[4, 4]` matrix and several of these operations can be chained simply by multiplying the matrices.